 We choose to regulate the maximum bandwidth in our design.
 This is done by limiting the maximum number of accesses to the shared memory in fixed time intervals.
 In our design, once the number of memory accesses for a domain-a regulation principal, which can be composed of one or more cores-reaches a programmable maximum, no more accesses are allowed to be issued to the shared memory by the cores assigned to that domain until the current regulation period T is finished.
-The memory access budget b is then replenished for all domains at the beginning of the next period.
+The memory access budget b is then replenished for all domains on the beginning of the next period.
 The period T is defined in terms of clock cycles, and the budget b is defined in terms of the number of memory access transactions.
-The size of each transaction is equal to the size of a cache line as cache data transfers are typically performed at the granularity of a cache line.